How to Prepare for High Altitude

 What Medications are Effective in Preventing High Altitude Illnesses?

 Prevention: Recent consensus statements on the strength of evidence for various preventive medications are available through the internet.
 Please see the link below for excellent references and one recent summary article.
 What follows is a summary drawn from this helpful consensus article.

-For further reading, health related professionals may wish to investigate the excellent references at the end of the document.
+For further detailed reading, health related professionals may wish to investigate this Canadian report

 Fairly effective in preventing many cases of altitude illness.
 The indications for using Acetazolamide include a) rapid ascent to sleeping elevations > 3000 m, b) significant gains in elevation during an expedition (e.g. moving from 4000 m to 5000 m, and c) previous difficulty during travel to high altitude.
 Acetazolamide has side effects that many find unpleasant causing some travelers to avoid this medication.
 Consult with your prescribing physician before taking this medication.

 Dexamethazone has been shown to be effective in preventing altitude illness in many individuals.
 Some will take it in conjunction with Acetazolamide, or alone.
 Consensus statements indicate that this medication should be reserved for individuals who cannot tolerate Acetazolamide.